 Endangered Species Act Law

-BHBC has a number of lawyers that have experience with the proper interpretation of this law.
-Our clients include utilities, pipeline companies, hunting organizations, universities, aquariums, animal exhibitors, land developers, and individuals.
-Our clients come to us because of our background and experience in handling these types of case and we stand ready to deal with any issue dealing with the ESA.
-We provide a full range of services related to the ESA, including permitting, administrative rulemaking, enforcement actions, and dealing with the applicable agency.
+Birch Horton Bittner & Cherot has a number of lawyers who have experience with the proper interpretation of this law.
+Our clients include utilities, pipeline companies, hunting organizations, universities, aquariums, animal exhibitors, land developers and individuals.
+Our clients come to us because of our backgrounds and experience in handling these types of cases, and we stand ready to deal with any issue dealing with the ESA.
+We provide a full range of services related to the ESA, including permitting, administrative rule-making, enforcement actions and dealing with the applicable agency.